-Sao Paula – his target city – is not new to flooding.
+Sao Paulo – his target city – is not new to flooding.
 Sometimes people die, and in many cases residents are displaced.
 In an extreme enough situation, many may find themselves permanently homeless.

-The series of structures proposed here addresses the situation by adding onto skyscrapers and residential towers that survive such an event simply by virtue of being tall enough.
+The series of structures proposed here addresses the situation by adding onto skyscrapers and residential towers that survive such an event (in a rather parasitic fashion) simply by virtue of being tall enough.

 Scrap materials can be quickly assembled and attached as relief shelters.
 Subjective elements of experience are not ignored either – wall panels are designed for posting anything from art to emergency messages, also reflecting the already-eclectic visual nature of this bustling cityscape.